-In case of urine spill or spread of urine of treated patients due to incontinence, all the materials that get in touch with urine should be treated as biohazardous materials and should be disposed accordingly.
+In case of urine spill or spread of urine of after VPM1002BC treatment (e.g. due to incontinence of treated patients), all the materials that get in touch with urine should be treated as biohazardous materials and should be disposed accordingly.
 In case of surfaces coming in touch with GMO-containing urine, they should be cleaned according to local requirements, using a disinfectant proven to be active on mycobacteria.